 This article uses RDFox, a high-performance knowledge graph and semantic reasoning engine, that was designed from the ground up with reasoning and performance in mind.
 The powerful reasoning engine is unmatched in efficiency and reasoning capabilities, and by using rules it can provide flexible, incremental addition and retraction of data, as well as, fast parallel materialisation of new facts.

 So why not combine the efficiency of scripts with the power of RDFox in your production environment?
-Click here to request an RDFox license.
+Get yourself a free RDFox licence today!

 A script is a text file which contains the instructions you would enter through the command line.
 Rather than entering each command manually, the script is run at import time and executes all the commands at once.